Metadata Standards

 function in your ERC721 or the uri

-See the section on IPFS and Arweave below for how to handle decentralized metadata URIs.
+See the section on IPFS and Arweave below for how to handle decentralized metadata URIs, as well as Onchain Metadata to learn more about how to return those.

 Metadata structure

-OpenSea supports metadata that is structured according to the official ERC721 metadata standard or the Enjin Metadata suggestions.
+OpenSea supports metadata that is structured according to the official ERC721 metadata standard or the ERC1155 metadata standard.

 Additionally, we support several other properties that allow for multimedia attachments -- including audio, video, and 3D models -- plus interactive traits for your items, giving you all the sorting and filtering capabilities on the OpenSea marketplace.